striver-24/Momentum/README.md

 ## 🎯 Overview

-The Flow-State Engineering Agent is designed to radically accelerate software development by automating the entire inner development loop.
+Momentum is designed to radically accelerate software development by automating the entire inner development loop.
 Simply provide natural language requirements, and receive fully tested, documented, and production-ready code in the form of a pull request.

 ### Key Features